Vigilante13/intro-to-re/intro.md

 So, our program is very simple.
 It prompts the user for an int and passes it through a function that checks if the result is `91`.

-Now, normally, a person would just brute force integer values starting from 0 until they get the desired result, since `secret_function` is just computing an integer value.
+Normally, a person would just brute force integer values starting from 0 until they get the desired result, since `secret_function` is just computing an integer value.

 However, this is where I want to demonstrate why understanding the program is essential.

 If we take a look at `secret_function`, we see that it takes our input and does the following:

 `(((input >> 2) - 1) ^ 48)`

+Notice that the computations done here can easily be reversed!

+`>> 2` represents a right shift by the amount of `2`.
+To reverse it, we can simply do `<< 2`, which is a left shift of amount `2.`

+Similarly, `- 1` reversed is `+ 1`.
+Then finally we have `^ 48.` The properties of xor tells us that:

+`a ^ b = c`
+`b ^ c = a`

+So, we can reverse this by doing `48 ^ 91`, where `91` is our desired output.

+Combining all of this together, in order to reverse:

+`(((input >> 2) - 1) ^ 48) == 91`

+We can do the following:

+`((91 ^ 48) + 1) << 2`

+Calculating this gives us `432`.
+Lets see if it works:

+    varuniyer@VarunPC:/mnt/c/Users/vi021/Desktop$ ./example
+    Please enter a number to check:
+    > 432
+    Congrats!
+You got it!

+Analyzing our source code can help us avoid using brute force to solve program checkers.
+In the next section I'm going to over Tools that reverse engineers use to understand program flow and construct scripts to crack the program.